The Hicks Legal Journal

 Use these articles to understand the legal issues around your facts, then ask for a review if records or deadlines may matter.

-Allen Gamble Prison Homicides and the Duty to Protect People in Custody
+Allen Gamble Death Records and the Duty to Protect People in Custody

 Why Civil Accountability Matters When Officers Take a Life